ucantbe-jagmeet/drumBand/README.md

-It is made with HTML , CSS and JAVASCRIPT only
+It is made with HTML , CSS and JAVASCRIPT only.
-MAin function is to play Drum ABnd virtually
+Main function is to play Drum ABnd virtually